cartalyst/sentry/docs/installation/codeigniter-3.md

-### Installing in CodeIgniter 3.0-dev (with Composer)
+## Installing in CodeIgniter 3.0-dev

 Installation in CodeIgniter is fairly straightforward.

 Obviously, using Sentry in CodeIgniter brings the minimum PHP version to 5.3.0.
 To install, add the following to your `composer.json` file:

 	{
 		"require": {